Introduction

 The Mathematical Principles Behind Calculating the Day of the Week

 The process of calculating the day of the week for a specific date is based on the principles of modular arithmetic.
-Modular arithmetic is a branch of mathematics that deals with the remainder of division.
+That's why modular arithmetic is a branch of mathematics that deals with the remainder of division.
 In the context of calculating the day of the week, we use modular arithmetic to determine the number of odd days that have passed since a given date.

 The formula for calculating the day of the week is as follows: